qltd/knight-wallace/wp-content/plugins/super-simple-google-analytics/readme.txt

 * There may still be bugs, but I can't find any.

 == Upgrade Notice ==
+= 1.7.3 =
+Enables tracking codes with more than 8 digits.

 = 1.7.2 =
 Purely cosmetic update for WordPress 4.4.
 Happy New Year.